Pu-Anlai/base16-builder-python/README.rst

 Inject
 ^^^^^^
 This operation provides an easier way to quickly insert a specific colorscheme into one or more config files.
 It accepts two parameters:

 * :code:`-s/--scheme` specifies the scheme you wish to injected

-  This argument must be specified as a path to a yaml scheme file.
+  Refers to the scheme that should be inserted.
+You can use wildcards and the same restrictions as with update apply.
+A pattern that matches more than one scheme will cause an error.

 * :code:`-f/--file` specifies the file(s) into which you wish the scheme to be inserted

   Can be specified more than once.
 Each argument must be specified as a path to a config file that features proper injection markers (see below).

 You will need to prepare your configuration files so that the script knows where to insert the colorscheme.
 This is done by including two lines in the file
 ::

     # %%base16_template: TEMPLATE_NAME##SUBTEMPLATE_NAME %%